 We all know that charitable contributions are a great write-off and help you feel all warm and fuzzy inside.
 However, if your charitable deductions are disproportionately large compared with your income, it raises a red flag.

 That's because the IRS knows what the average charitable donation is for folks at your income level.
 Also, if you don't get an appraisal for donations of valuable property, or if you fail to file IRS Form 8283 for noncash donations over $500, you become an even bigger audit target.
-And if you've donated a conservation or façade easement to a charity, chances are good that you'll hear from the IRS because battling abusive syndicated conservation easement deals is a strategic enforcement priority of the agency Be sure to keep all your supporting documents, including receipts for cash and property contributions made during the year.
+And if you've donated a conservation or façade easement to charity, or if you are an investor in a partnership, LLC or trust that made such a donation, your chances of hearing from the IRS rise exponentially.
+Battling abusive syndicated conservation easement deals is a strategic enforcement priority of the tax agency.
+Congress has even recently stepped in to disallow charitable deductions in the most egregious conservation easement cases.

 Running a Business

 Schedule C is a treasure trove of tax deductions for self-employed people.
 But it's also a gold mine for IRS agents, who know from experience that self-employed people sometimes claim excessive deductions and don't report all their income.
 The IRS looks at both higher-grossing sole proprietorships and smaller ones.
-In 2019, the IRS examined between 0.8% and 1.6% of returns filed by individuals who ran a business and attached Schedule C reporting over $25,000 of gross receipts.
 Sole proprietors reporting at least $100,000 of gross receipts on Schedule C and cash-intensive businesses (taxis, car washes, bars, hair salons, restaurants and the like) have a higher audit risk.
 Ditto for business owners who report substantial losses on Schedule C, especially if those losses can offset in whole or in part other income reported on the return, such as wages.

 Claiming Rental Losses